google/timesketch/docs/guides/analyzers/feature_extraction.md

 ## Feature extraction analyzer

-The feature extraction analyzer creates attributes out of event data based on regex.
+The feature extraction analyzer creates attributes out of event data based on regular expressions.
 Different features can be specified in the `data/features.yaml` file.

 Please be aware that this analyzer does *not* extract ipv4, email-addresses and similar from *all* events, but only those that match the query_string.